-Factors which strengthened the US gas price in March included:
+Factors which strengthened the US gas price in April included:

-• Falling rig count
+Falling rig count

-The number of rigs drilling for natural gas in the US has fallen from 160 rigs in the middle of 2022 to 112 rigs at the end of March 2024.
+The number of rigs drilling for natural gas in the US has fallen from 160 rigs in the middle of 2022 to 110 rigs at the end of April 2024.
 This has slowed gas production growth, though 'associated gas' production (a byproduct of shale oil) has continued to grow this year from the Permian basin.

-• Gas E&P companies react to lower prices
+Gas E&P companies react to lower prices

-In full year results, many gas-oriented exploration and production (E&P) companies announced slight reductions in activity and production in reaction to low natural gas prices.
-Chesapeake made the most significant announcement, indicating that it would reduce the number of wells that it brings into production by 70% vs 2023 levels, thereby reducing 2024 net production by around 1 Bcf/day.
+In full year 2023 and Q1 2024 results, many gas-oriented exploration and production (E&P) companies have announced slight reductions in activity and production in reaction to low natural gas prices.
+Chesapeake has made the most significant announcements so far, indicating that it would reduce the number of wells that it brings into production by 70% vs 2023 levels, thereby reducing 2024 net production by around 1 Bcf/day.

-Factors which weakened the US gas price in March included:
+Factors which weakened the US gas price in April included:

-• Rising onshore production
+Rising onshore production

 Despite the fall in the gas drilling rig count since 2022, US production rose by just over 3.0 Bcf/day in 2023 to 100.9 Bcf/day and is expected to grow to 101.7 Bcf/day in 2024.
-Production in December 2023 was almost 8 Bcf/day higher than December 2022 meaning that the overall rise in supply has outpaced demand growth over this period.
+Production in February 2024 (latest data point) was almost 5 Bcf/day higher than February 2023, meaning that the overall rise in supply has outpaced demand growth over this period.

-Exceptionally warm winter conditions
+• Exceptionally warm winter conditions

 The 2023/24 winter in the US was the warmest ever recorded, dampening heating demand for natural gas.
 According to the National Oceanic and Atmospheric Administration, the average temperature in the lower 48 US states from December 2023 to February 2024 was 3.1 degrees Celsius, the highest in a record that goes back to the 1890s, and 3 degrees above the 20th century average.
+This leaves gas in storage at exceptionally high levels for the time of year.